collaborativebioinformatics/RPG_Pikachu/README.md

 ## Goal

-Design a portable pippeline which performs the following steps (the tool can be applied to any genomes in fasta format and any VCF files)
+To design a portable pippeline which performs the following steps (the tool can be applied to any genomes in fasta format and any VCF files)
 - Introduce common variants into CHM13 reference genome.
 - Screen out in-frame stop codons sites that disagree with Ribo-seq analysis for validting the annotation.
 - Propose a more representative reference genome by 1000 Genomes Project